-Now that you've found your dream dress, it's time to start another gown shopping journey: the quest for the perfect bridesmaid dresses.
-No matter your wedding style or the size of your bridal party, we've got everything (and we mean everything!) you need to know to find the right dresses for your girls.
-Check out our tips to make bridesmaid dress shopping a total breeze.
+Now that you've found your dream wedding dress, it's time to start another gown shopping journey: the quest for the perfect bridesmaid dresses.
+No matter your wedding style or size of your bridal party, we've got everything you need to know to make bridesmaid dress shopping a breeze.
+Check out our tips on finding the perfect bridesmaid dresses for you and your besties, below.

 Start off by doing some research.
-Download the Wedding LookBook by The Knot app, where you can browse thousands of gowns, bookmark your favorites and share them with your friends, and then find stores in your area that carry the dresses you love.
-If you're flipping through magazines or browsing online, tear out pages or save images to your inspiration board to help zero in on the colors and styles you like best.
+You can browse thousands of gowns here, bookmark your favorites and share them with your friends, and find salons in your area that carry the dresses you love.
+Whether you're flipping through magazines or , it's a good idea to tear out pages or save images to your inspiration board to help zero in on the colors and styles you like best.

 Consider what kind of shopping experience will suit your personality best.
 If you tend to have strong opinions, it's probably better to shop alone (or with just one friend).
 If you prefer more input, take the whole gang and give them guidelines, like color or fabric.